nann-cheng/CondEval/README.md

 ## Offline phase

-We have the bank distribute secret sharing of the required correlated randomness in the offline phase, which happens before online authentication, and the result is written to data/
+We have the bank distribute secret sharing of the required correlated randomness in the offline phase, which happens before online authentication, generate correlated randomness data written to data/offline.pk0 and data/offline.pk1.

 `python3 dealer.py`

 ## Online phase